-During the Conronavirus pandemic lockdowns, companies reluctantly pushed millions of employees into working from home.
+During the Coronavirus pandemic lockdowns, companies reluctantly forced millions of employees to work from home.
 They did not realize that even workers who previously said they could never work from home are starting to enjoy the benefits of remote work.

 Many employees don’t want to go back to the office.